csound-flossmanual/csound-floss/book/14-a-methods-of-writing-csound-scores.md

 declines in linear fashion until the 10th beat when the tempo has reached 60bpm.

-\'m\' statements allow us to define sections of the score that might be repeated (\'s\' statements marking the end of that section). \'n\' statements referencing the name given to the original \'m\' statement via their first parameter field will call for a repetition of that section.
+`m` statements allow us to define sections of the score that might be repeated (`s` statements marking the end of that section). `n` statements referencing the name given to the original `m` statement via their first parameter field will call for a repetition of that section.